Blue: Sports

+Countries with blue on their flags; the shades of blue correspond to those on their respective flags.
+National teams usually wear blue.

 In sports, blue is widely represented in uniforms in part because the majority of national teams wear the colours of their national flag.
 For example, the national men's football team of France are known as Les Bleus (the Blues).
 Similarly, Argentina, Italy, and Uruguay wear blue shirts.
 The Asian Football Confederation and the Oceania Football Confederation use blue text on their logos.
-Blue is well represented in baseball (Blue Jays), basketball, and American football, and Ice hockey.
+Blue is well represented in baseball (Blue Jays), basketball, and American football, and ice hockey.
 The Indian national cricket team wears blue uniform during One day international matches, as such the team is also referred to as "Men in Blue".